somatorio/docker-novosga/README.md

+# WARNING: THIS IMAGE IS DEPRECATED IN FAVOR OF NOVOSGA/NOVOSGA:1.X AS IT HAS SUPPORT FROM THE DEVELOPER OF NOVOSGA

 # novosga
 From novosga docs:
 SGA é o acrônimo de Sistema de Gerenciamento de Atendimento, um sistema adaptável para grandes e pequenas organizações.